Kern Union HSD

 (cf. 3580 - District Records)

-If the coordinator determines that a detailed fact-finding investigation is necessary, he/she/they shall begin the investigation immediately.
+If the coordinator determines that a detailed fact-finding investigation is necessary, the investigation shall begin immediately.
 As part of this investigation, the coordinator should interview the complainant, the person accused, and other persons who could be expected to have relevant information.

 The coordinator shall track and document the progress of the investigation to ensure reasonable progress and shall inform the parties as necessary.

-When necessary to carry out his/her/their investigation or to protect employee safety, the coordinator may discuss the complaint with the Superintendent or designee, district legal counsel, or the district's risk manager.
+When necessary to carry out the investigation or to protect employee safety, the coordinator may discuss the complaint with the Superintendent or designee, district legal counsel, or the district's risk manager.

-3. Written Report on Findings and Remedial/Corrective Action: No more than 20 business days after receiving the complaint, the coordinator shall conclude the investigation and prepare a written report of his/her findings.
+3. Written Report on Findings and Remedial/Corrective Action: No more than 60 days after receiving the complaint, the coordinator shall conclude the investigation and prepare a written report of the findings.
 This timeline may be extended for good cause.
 If an extension is needed, the coordinator shall notify the parties and explain the reasons for the extension.

 (cf. 1312.1 - Complaints Concerning District Employees)